bbauska/W3Cx-3of5/README.md

 <h3 id="ch1-4-1">1.4.1 The &lt;details&gt; and &lt;summary&gt; Elements</h3>

-These elements have been introduced for displaying a foldable zone in an HTML document.
+<p>These elements have been introduced for displaying a foldable zone in an HTML document.

 In the screenshot below, taken from the W3C specification page, the text next to the horizontal arrow is a <summary> element, and the text displayed when we click on the summary part, is the <details> element.
-This is a sort of "accordion" with foldable content.
+This is a sort of "accordion" with foldable content.</p>

 <!------------------------------------------------------------------------------------------------>
 <!-------------- 40. example of summary details elements from the w3c specs (59) ----------------->